 Answer: NextEra Energy

-- In the 2010s, the size of photovoltaic power stations to generate and store solar energy has increased dramatically.
-Back in 2012, the largest project to-date was completed in Arizona and had a capacity of 247 MegaWatts.
-Only eight years later, there are now two power stations with capacity for more than 2,000 MegaWatts each, both of which are located in what country?
+97. Back in 2012, the largest project to date was completed in Arizona and had a capacity of 247 MegaWatts.
+Only eight years later, two power stations with capacity for more than 2,000 MegaWatts each can be found in what country?

 Answer: India